-Open source and purely commercial databases have been living together for a long time, but the open-source model continues to gain more and more momentum.
+Open source and purely commercial databases have been living together for a long time, but the open source model continues to gain more and more momentum.
 The reasoning in favor of open-source is strong but varying, depending on the license model any given project follows.
 You could be leaning toward something with more diversity in innovation; you may be seeking more democracy in code influence; or, you might just simply be looking to have more control over your costs.
-My colleague Marc Linster, SVP of Product Development at EDB, talks about those models, values, and challenges in his recent publication on Computer Weekly.
+My colleague Marc Linster, CTO at EDB, talks about those models, values and challenges in is webinar 5 Tenets for 2022 Database Planning.

-PostgreSQL itself has been available for nearly twenty-four years and is regarded as a highly-responsible and stable product.
-However, though you’ve already made the decision to use PostgreSQL, it’s key to understand that the freedom of open source and PostgreSQL is not defined by a freedom from responsible actions.
+Postgres itself has been available for nearly twenty-four years and is regarded as a highly-responsible and stable product.
+However, though you’ve already made the decision to use Postgres, it’s key to understand that the freedom of open source and Postgres is not defined by a freedom from responsible actions.
 Some of those are clear, while others may be only discovered the hard way.
-Let’s look at one example we experienced as EDB Support.
+Let’s look at one example EDB Support experienced.

 Last year, we received a case from a customer who was facing intermittent problems in their production environment.
 They’d been a customer of EDB for several months and hadn’t reached out to our Support teams yet, so we were coming in cold.